Summary of significant corporate governance differences from NYSE listing standards

 Code of conduct

-The NYSE requires companies to adopt a code of business conduct and ethics, applicable to directors, officers and employees.
-Any waivers granted to directors or officers under such a code must be promptly disclosed.
-IHG's Code of Conduct is applicable to all Directors, officers and employees, and further information on the Code of Conduct is available on this website.
+The NYSE requires companies to adopt a code of business conduct and ethics, applicable to Directors, officers and employees.
+Any waivers granted to Directors or officers under such a code must be promptly disclosed.
+As set out on page 220 of the 2020 Annual Report and Form 20-F, IHG’s Code of Conduct is applicable to all Directors, officers and employees, and is available on this website.
 No waivers have been granted under the Code of Conduct.

-Further information on IHG's corporate governance practices can be found in the Corporate Governance Report (PDF 1.2Mb).
+Further information on IHG's corporate governance practices can be found in the Governance Report (pages 74 to 111).